The Negotiator (novel): Synopsis

-Quinn is arrested by the FBI but released for lack of evidence.
-He decides to go after the kidnappers himself, and Sam – who has fallen in love with Quinn – is sent by the FBI to follow him.
+Quinn is arrested by the FBI on suspicion of collusion with the kidnappers but subsequently released for lack of evidence.
+He decides to go after the kidnappers himself, and Sam – who has started falling in love with Quinn – is sent by the FBI to follow him.
 Quinn discovers that the kidnappers are a squad of mercenaries, but ends up finding two of them murdered.
-Later, the leader of the squad makes contact with Quinn and reveals that the kidnapping and ransom were part of a contract from a fat American-accented man who kept his face hidden or masked; the murder was completely unexpected, and the belt bomb was given to Simon by a Corsican hitman assigned to the squad by the contractor.
-The mercenaries fled across Europe after Simon's murder, but the leader found out about Quinn's investigation and called him to confess and surrender; while returning the diamonds, he is killed in a drive-by shooting from which Quinn and Sam only narrowly escape.
-Sam and Quinn part ways and Quinn travels to Corsica to confront the last mercenary, but is forced to kill him in self-defense.
-Flying back to London, Quinn is drugged, kidnapped and taken to the Russian embassy where KGB chief General Kirpicenko shows him photos of Miller, Scanlon and the three arms manufacturers who had been identified after paying an unexpected trip to a Russian airbase: it is believed they met with General Koslov, head of Soviet Southern High Command, and he gave them the minidet.
+Later, the leader of the squad, who Quinn had primarily spoken to during the negotiations, makes contact with Quinn and Sam and reveals that the kidnapping and ransom were part of a contract from a fat American-accented man who kept his face hidden or masked, also admitting that the murder was completely unexpected and that his squad had no part in it, with the exception of a Corsican hitman specifically assigned to the squad by the contractor, who the squad leader reveals was responsible for acquiring the belt bomb.
+The mercenaries fled across Europe after Simon's murder, but the leader learned about the deaths of his squadmates and sought out Quinn in order to confess and surrender; while returning the diamonds, he is killed in a drive-by shooting from which Quinn and Sam only narrowly escape.
+Quinn sends Sam into hiding and travels to Corsica to confront the last mercenary, but is forced to kill him in self-defense.
+Flying back to London, Quinn is drugged, kidnapped and taken to the Russian embassy where KGB chief General Kirpicenko shows him photos of Miller, Scanlon, and the three arms manufacturers who had been identified after paying an unexpected trip to a Russian airbase: it is believed they met with General Koslov, head of Soviet Southern High Command, and he gave them the minidet.
 Kirpicenko tells Quinn to return to Washington to flush out the conspirators and sneaks him into Vermont via Canada, secretly assigning an agent of his to provide overwatch on Quinn.